foundry-rs/book/src/forge/gas-snapshots.md

 ## Gas Snapshots

+> 🚨 **Important**
+>
+> Gas snapshots may not be entirely accurate in the ZKsync context.
+This is mostly due to the > additional overhead to executing each `CREATE` or `CALL` in its own zkEVM which has additional bootloader gas costs.

 Forge can generate gas snapshots for all your test functions.
 This can be useful to get a general feel for how much gas your contract will consume, or to compare gas usage before and after various optimizations.